samueltuoyo15/GhostBuster/README.md

-# GitHub Unfollowers
+# Ghostbuster: Your GitHub Follower Auditor 👻

+Tired of following people who don't follow you back on GitHub? **Ghostbuster** is here to help!
+This simple Go program audits your GitHub following list and unfollows those who haven't reciprocated the follow.
+Free up your feed and keep your network clean!

-## Description
+## ✨ Features

-This Go program helps you identify GitHub users who you are following but are not following you back.
-It leverages the GitHub API to fetch your followers and following lists and then compares them to find the "unfollowers."
-This is a useful tool for cleaning up your following list and ensuring you're following users who are also engaged with your content.
+-   **Easy Setup:** Just a few steps to get started.
+-   **Automated Unfollowing:** Identifies and unfollows non-followers.
+-   **Clean Output:** Clear messages indicating who was unfollowed and any errors encountered.
+-   **Secure:** Uses your GitHub token for authentication.

-## Installation
+## 🛠️ Installation

-To get started with this project, follow these steps:

 1.  **Clone the repository:**